Daniel Ash: Life and work

 Ash has stated that guitar solos do not interest him much, since they rely on a musician's ego.
 He cares much more for the craft of songwriting and the overall production of a song rather than a focus on guitar or any other single instrument.
 During the last ten years, he has been experimenting more with electronic music, both with Love and Rockets and solo, limiting the use of guitar as an extra element to the songs.
 In an extensive interview by Visual Music Japan (VMJ) with Mandah Frénot, Ash said: "Shredding is all testosterone and ego (laughs) — just too academic.
 It becomes this exercise in cramming as many notes as possible into three seconds.
-It’s like ego-wanking, really.
+It's like ego-wanking, really.
 No soul, no feeling [...]
 It leaves me absolutely cold [...]
 By the time I picked up a guitar, it felt like everything had already been done — and done better than I could do it.
-I mean, I loved Jimi Hendrix, but what’s the point in trying to compete with someone who was already a master?
-I just didn’t see any originality in copying that kind of playing.
-Also — and I’ve said this before — I was probably a bit lazy.
-I didn’t have the discipline or the interest to learn scales or technique in that academic way.
-That route just didn’t appeal to me.
+I mean, I loved Jimi Hendrix, but what's the point in trying to compete with someone who was already a master?
+I just didn't see any originality in copying that kind of playing.
+Also — and I've said this before — I was probably a bit lazy.
+I didn't have the discipline or the interest to learn scales or technique in that academic way.
+That route just didn't appeal to me.
 So, I went the experimental path because it felt more creative and more authentic to who I was.
-I never even considered doing it the normal way — I was just following what felt interesting to me."In 1994, Ash moved to LA, America for the motorcycle culture – one of his passion.
+I never even considered doing it the normal way — I was just following what felt interesting to me."In 1994, Ash moved to Los Angeles for the motorcycle culture, one of his passions.
 Ash said:

-"I’ve loved bikes ever since I was about twelve.
-My dad had Lambretta scooters, and I’d sneak out on those around the neighborhood.
+"I've loved bikes ever since I was about twelve.
+My dad had Lambretta scooters, and I'd sneak out on those around the neighborhood.
 The day I was legally old enough to ride a motorcycle, I was on one.
-From about 16 or 17, I’ve always had a bike on the road.
+From about 16 or 17, I've always had a bike on the road.
 Living near the mountains now means I can get out of the city every day if I want.
 I really appreciate that solitude more and more as I grow older.
 Riding has been part of my life since I was twelve years old.
-It’s more than a hobby — it’s how I stay mentally balanced.
-I never go for a walk, I don’t swim, I don’t do yoga, I don’t meditate — I ride bikes.
+It's more than a hobby — it's how I stay mentally balanced.
+I never go for a walk, I don't swim, I don't do yoga, I don't meditate — I ride bikes.
 Every day, if I can.
-It’s the one thing that resets me.
-If I’m feeling low, anxious, depressed, or just scattered, a long ride puts me right again.
+It's the one thing that resets me.
+If I'm feeling low, anxious, depressed, or just scattered, a long ride puts me right again.
 Some people might find peace in nature or through exercise."